kitao/pyxel/README.md

 <img src="docs/images/tilemap_editor.gif">
 </a>

-Drag and drop a TMX file (Tiled Map File) onto the tilemap editor to load its layer in the drawing order that corresponds to the currently selected tilemap number.
+Drag and drop a TMX file (Tiled Map File) onto the tilemap editor to load its Layer 0 into the currently selected tilemap.

 **Sound Editor**